mvilanova/tempoai-mcp-server/README.md

 }
 ```

-Where `/path/to/` is the path to the `tempoai-mcp-server` code folder in your system.
+Where `/path/to/` is the path to the `tempo-ai-mcp` code folder in your system.

 If you observe the following error messages when you open Claude Desktop, include the full path to `uv` in the command key in the `claude_desktop_config.json` configuration file.
 You can get the full path by running `which uv` in the terminal.